 The last shrine has but a single key, which is broken in two pieces, one of which remains in the custody of the Chapter, the other in that of the first civil authority.
 It has been opened upon extraordinary occasions for crowned heads The present King of Prussia, when Prince-Royal, was refused the favour.
 In a lesser press, close by the other, is a fac simile, in silver gilt, of the Germanic crown of Charlemagne.
 The Carlovingian crown, surmounted by a cross, and loaded with precious stones and cameos, is formed of a simple circle, à fleurons, which surrounds the head, having a semicirclet superadded from the brows, near the nape of the neck, which resembles, viewed in profile, the ducal horn of Venice.
-Of the three crowns worn by Charlemagne, as emperor of Germany, king of the Lombards, and king of France, the Imperial crown is at Vienna, that of France at Rheims, and the third, the iron crown of Lombardy, at Milan.
+Of piece of

-^{} This collection of relics was opened in the month of September, 1842, in presence of the King of Prussia and several royal visitors assembled on occasion of the reviews at Cologne.
+This collection of relics was opened in the month of September, 1842, in presence of the King of Prussia and several royal visitors assembled on occasion of the reviews at Cologne.